 The project will also support workforce development by creating a pipeline of trained digital forensics professionals while improving public safety and strengthening law enforcement capabilities across Mississippi and beyond.

-F_Advancing Rural Digital Forensics Initiative (USM) Nexus Letter.pdf
+Advancing Rural Digital Forensics Initiative

 Project Name - Stone County Public Safety Communications Modernization & MSWIN Expansion